Breeze/breeze.github.io/doc-java-hib/index.md

   <img src="/images/logos/Breeze-java.png" alt="Java" width="100">
 </a>

+Breeze helps you manage data in rich client applications.
+It gives you ORM-like data management capability in a JavaScript application.

 The [breeze.server.java](https://github.com/Breeze/breeze.server.java) libraries make it easy to write Java servers that work with [Breeze clients](/doc-js/).
 They currently support Hibernate, with JPA coming soon.

+<div style="clear:both" ></div>

+{% include support-frag.html %}

+## Overview

 Breeze with Java + Hibernate lets you develop JavaScript client applications using the same powerful idioms you find in Hibernate.
 You can